 6.6 For a town such as Halesworth, economic growth is expected to come from micro-businesses8, start-ups and SMEs.
 Over the last few years there has been local growth in these types of businesses, particularly start-ups and micro-businesses.
 Estate agents reported that the Covid-19 pandemic has resulted in an increasing number of people moving into Halesworth, seeking properties that would allow them to continue working from home or to work flexibly.
 With train services providing relatively easy access to London and the major towns on the route, this makes such an approach more feasible.
-Flexible networking/shared workspaces are needed to support this changed employment pattern.
+Policy HAL.ED1 sets out to address these important matters in supporting the development of small-scale offices and workshops.
+Whilst commercial lease arrangements are not directly land use matters, the Town Council would encourage developers to offer flexible arrangement to companies to help to stimulate the local economy and promote new and growing businesses.